rahul-chawla1024/tools_repo_/README.md

 # projectcore
-This repository will be used for bbuilding and colaborating RISC-V Core
+This repository will be used for building and colaborating RISC-V Core